Facebook’s metaverse for work draws hope, but mostly skepticism

 Mark Zuckerberg let the public in on his “metaverse” ambitions just a few weeks ago, setting off a firestorm of discourse around the kinds of virtual worlds found in Snow Crash and Ready Player One — and what it would look like if Facebook created one in real life.
 Yesterday, we got a look at where the company is on this journey: a virtual conference room.

-Depicted as a legless floating figure, the founder yesterday appeared in such an environment to unveil Horizon Workrooms, a VR-powered app for Oculus Quest 2.
+Depicted as a legless floating figure, Facebook’s founder yesterday appeared in such an environment to unveil Horizon Workrooms, a VR-powered app for Oculus Quest 2.
 The experience allows colleagues to represent themselves as cartoon-like avatars and work together in animated 3D virtual spaces.
 To some hoping for an alternative to Zoom, it’s exciting stuff.
 But many founders, executives, and employees are wary, citing objections to Facebook’s data privacy practices and known issues with misinformation/disinformation, hate speech, and violence-inducing content (such as the bomb threat unfolding near the Capitol just shortly after the Workrooms news broke, which the company allowed to livestream for hours).

 And beyond uneasiness about Facebook’s ownership of the platform, some people aren’t sold on the concept or sure it’s really solving a problem.
 There’s also a feeling VR is still more novel than it is useful.